Your information, how we use it & your rights.

 - It’s necessary to provide the service or product you have requested i.e. to fulfil the Terms of our Engagement with you

-- You have given us your permission (consent) e.g. when you agree for us to contact you to advise you of events, or general communication including blogs and industry insights, or to pass on your personal information to our group of companies so that they may offer you their products and services
+- We have obtained permission from yourself (consent) e.g. when you agree for us to contact you to advise you of events, or general communication including blogs and industry insights, or to pass on your personal information to our group of companies so that they may offer you their products and services or from the data controller for meeting our contracted requirement with them e.g., payroll services, HR services and whistleblowing services.

 - It’s necessary for us to meet our legal or regulatory obligations – to obey laws and regulations that apply to us.